-I Folders
+Folders

 The more files you have in your project-whether they are in the Content Explorer or Project Organizer-the more necessary it will be for you to create folders and subfolders to organize them.
-For more information see the online Help.
+For more information see the Help system.